Co-designing for Compliance: Multi-party Computation Protocols for Post-Market Fairness Monitoring in Algorithmic Hiring: Design Requirements

 \subsection{Legal Requirements for Fairness Monitoring}

-\textbf{The AI Act.} The AI Act (AIA)~\cite{act2024eu}, which is the EU regulation that sets common rules for the development and use of AI systems, requires providers (generally organizations that develop AI systems) of high-risk systems to detect and mitigate discriminatory bias during development and to continuously monitor the system when it operates on the market.

-Article 72 AIA~\cite{EU_AI_Act_Article_72} imposes a general obligation on providers to conduct post-market monitoring to ensure that AI systems continue to meet legal and technical requirements and work as intended.
+\textbf{The AI Act.}The AI Act (AIA)~\cite{act2024eu}, which is the EU regulation that sets common rules for the development and use of AI systems, requires providers (generally organizations that develop AI systems) of high-risk systems to \textbf {detect and mitigate discriminatory bias} during development and to continuously monitor the system when it operates on the market.
+In addition, Article 72 AIA~\cite{EU_AI_Act_Article_72} imposes a general obligation on providers to conduct \textbf{post-market monitoring} to ensure that AI systems continue to meet legal and technical requirements and work as intended.
 Checking the system for potential discriminatory outputs is one of the monitoring elements.
-However, for now, the monitoring obligation is broad and does not specify the design of a monitoring system.
-The AI Act merely states that monitoring must actively and systematically collect, document, and analyse relevant data.
-This data may come from deployers (users of an AI system such as recruiters) and other sources and should help providers to assess AI system performance throughout its lifecycle.
-The results of post-market monitoring should also help identify, analyze, evaluate, and mitigate discrimination risk and contribute to the broader risk management system, required by Art.
-9 AIA~\cite{EU_AI_Act_Article_9}.
-A risk management system is a ‘continuous iterative process planned and run throughout the entire lifecycle of a high-risk AI system, requiring regular systematic review and updating.’
-In 2026, the European Commission should adopt a template for the post-market monitoring and specify the required elements~\cite{EU_AI_Act_Article_72}.
+However, for now, the monitoring obligation does not specify the monitoring design.
+The AI Act merely states that monitoring must actively and systematically collect, document, and analyse relevant data that can come from deployers (e.g., recruiters) and other sources to assess AI system performance throughout its lifecycle.
+The results of post-market monitoring should help identify, analyze, evaluate, and mitigate discrimination risk and contribute to the broader risk management system, required by Art.
+9 AIA~\cite{EU_AI_Act_Article_9} and understood as a continuous lifecycle process with regular review and updates.

-In practice, hiring companies often act as both providers and deployers~\cite{fabiano2025subject}.
+In practice, hiring companies can act as both providers and deployers~\cite{fabiano2025subject}.
 Considering this potential dual role, a fairness monitoring protocol should be designed with industrial feasibility and practical usability in mind, and should incorporate the deployer's perspective, which takes into account the realities faced by recruiters and hiring companies.